vi-yang-NU/Garden-helper-WH25/README.md

         - how much more artificial light in this upcoming week
         - any changes to temperature?

+Part 4.
+AWS EC2
     - Router/ web hosting where the server will return the website pages when called
     - Pages we will have:
         - username/pass
         - questionare page
         - opt in/out
         - recc plants
         - home page

+Part 5.
+SQL/ RDS
 - Connecting to the database using MySQLWorkbench
 ![ERD Diagram](./ERD_DB_diagram.png)

+Part 6.
+API gateway
+Self explanatory

 ### SPRINTS ###